ibra860/kalaman_filter/README.md

 ## System Matrices

-The following matrices are used in this implementation:
+The following matrices are used in this implementation, you can modify noises and input in the cpp file:

 ```cpp
 Eigen::MatrixXd A; // System Matrix